talsma-ict/context-propagation/timers/context-timer-micrometer/readme.md

 # Micrometer instrumentation for context-propagation

 This module provides [Micrometer] `Timer` instrumentation for:
- - all context snapshots that are created with `ContextManagers.createContextSnapshot()`
+ - all context snapshots that are created with `ContextSnapshot.capture()`
  - all context snapshots that are reactivated with `ContextSnapshot.reactivate()`
  - for each specific `ContextManager`:
    - calls to `ContextManager.getActiveContext` and